To receive additional information about this program and speak with a member of our team, complete the form.

 Elevate your career and improve the health care system by earning your Doctor of Nursing Practice (DNP) degree from UMass Lowell with preparation as:

-UMass Lowell is excited to announce more DNP degree options:
+UMass Lowell is excited to announce two more DNP degree options:

-1) BS to DNP Degree - This 75-credit direct degree pathway is for applicants with a BS in nursing.
-Be prepared as an Adult Gerontological Nurse Practitioner or a Family Nurse Practitioner.
+1) BS to DNP Degree Pathway - This 75-credit direct degree pathway is for applicants with a BS in nursing.
+Be prepared as an Adult Gerontology Primary Care Nurse Practitioner or a Family Nurse Practitioner.

-2) Post Master's Online DNP Degree - This 33-credit online pathway is for applicants with an MS in nursing.
+2) MS to DNP Degree Pathway - This 33-credit online pathway is for applicants with an MS in nursing.

-3) Fast Track BS to DNP Degree Option - This option is open to UMass Lowell BS nursing students with an earned GPA of 3.5 who are in the last semester of their program.
+3) Fast Track BS to DNP Degree Pathway - This pathway is open to UMass Lowell BS nursing students with an earned GPA of 3.5 who are in the last semester of their program.